xiaojunlin/amapR/README.md

 ## geocoord

-Before using the package, please make sure that you have applied the AMap API key from the [official website](https://lbs.amap.com/api/webservice/guide/create-project/get-key).
+Before using the package, please make sure that you have applied the AMap Web Service API key from the [official website](https://lbs.amap.com/api/webservice/guide/create-project/get-key).

 ```R
 library(amap)